Skip to content

 Why InfluxDB?

-• Purpose-built for metrics - Optimized for time-stamped data
+• Purpose-built for metrics - Optimized for time-stamped data.

-• Pairs with Grafana - Create powerful dashboards
+• Pairs with Grafana - Create powerful dashboards for real-time monitoring.

-• Data retention policies - Automatically purge old data
+• Data retention policies - Automatically purge old data to manage disk space.

-• Aggregation - Summarize historical data to save space
+• Aggregation - Summarize historical data to save space while keeping long-term trends.

 Supported versions